MP Estate Planning UK

 hmrc trust and estates case studies

-We share clear, practical examples to help UK families deal with common pitfalls in taxes and estate planning.
-Our aim is simple: show where real disputes and everyday admin create the biggest tax exposure, and what to do next.
+We share clear, practical examples to help UK families deal with common pitfalls in inheritance tax (IHT) and estate planning.
+Our aim is simple: show where real disputes and everyday administration create the biggest tax exposure — and what to do next.

 We support trustees and executors by phone and email across the UK and overseas.
-Fees start from £295 + VAT per hour and are agreed up front.
-Our team uses real scenarios — from mixed ownership property to nil rate band arrangements — to explain risk and action.
+Our team uses real scenarios — from mixed ownership property to nil rate band (NRB) arrangements — to explain risk and the actions needed to address it.

 Expect practical guidance for homeowners and families, not abstract theory.
-We explain how value, control and benefit can affect inheritance tax and iht exposure.
-Small daily actions often trigger large liabilities: who paid bills, who lived where, who used the bank account.
+We explain how value, control and benefit can affect IHT exposure.
+Small, everyday actions often trigger large liabilities: who paid the bills, who lived where, who used the bank account.
+With the NRB frozen at £325,000 since 6 April 2009 — and confirmed frozen until at least April 2031 — while the average home in England is now worth around £290,000, more ordinary families than ever find themselves caught by IHT at 40%.

 For a detailed worked example, see our practical guide here: IHT case study and guide.
 Read on for planning lessons on record-keeping, reporting and making sure behaviour matches legal form.